NCIP/edct-common/README.md

-Welcome to the EDCT Common Project!
+Welcome to the eDCT Common Project!
 =========================================

 eDCT Common project contains the common code used by [eDCT Collector](https://github.com/NCIP/edct-collector),